NOTICE: Harsh language ahead!

 The youkai girls turn their necks just slightly, enough for their glaring, glowing eyes to become visible to the witch, and without saying another word, they leave, walking through that rocky path headed toward the Nameless Hill, and that dreaded castle.

 Five minutes after they girls are gone, and she is sure she is all alone, Marisa throws herself on her hands and knees to the ground and lets everything inside of her burst out through tears and loud sobs.

 The thoughts of what's coming to her after all she did take her whole mind.

-She can see the hateful screams, the shunning, the inability to leave her house due to fear of death by someone's, be it a human or a youkai's hand, the faces of hatred she'll receive from all her friends, all these thought flows inside her like a mad storm, and the more they repeat, the louder her sobs, and the hotter her tears become.
+She can see the hateful screams, the shunning, the inability to leave her house due to fear of death by someone's; be it a human or a youkai's hand, the faces of hatred she'll receive from all her friends, all these thoughts flows inside her like a mad storm, and the more they repeat, the louder her sobs, and the hotter her tears become.

 She wants to brush this off, ignore it the same way she would ignore breaking a hole on Patchouli's wall with her Master Spark, but she finds it impossible to do so, and the heavy feeling in her heart worsens.

 Suddenly she finds herself split in two, and while one half of her wants the youkai girls to succeed, the other half wants to grab that broom and that miniature octagonal reactor from the ground, chase after the living girls, kill them, and infect them before they get too close to the castle.

 She now curls herself up and hugs her knees while pushing herself against a large rock, and looks away from the broom and Hakkero so as not to give in to those dark temptations.